Increase Productivity In Your Business with these 6 Tips

 Drinking coffee later in the afternoon can also interfere with your sleep, meaning you’re more likely to feel lethargic at work tomorrow.
 You can see how the vicious cycle starts, right?

-If you feel yourself starting to get a little sluggish in the afternoon, try going for a walk or doing some quick desk stretches instead of reaching for another cup of joe.
+If you feel yourself starting to get a little sluggish in the afternoon, going for a walk or doing some quick desk stretches will increase your productivity much better than reaching for another cup of joe.

 5. Stop Multi-Tasking